“Nobody Died At Sandy Hook”

 “Infowars reporter Dan Bidondi said (5:45 mark), “The school’s been closed down for God knows how long.
 [Neighbors] can’t understand why there were kids in that building because it was condemned.” pg.
 30

-James Tracy spends a lot of time harping on inconsistencies in early news reports.
-Stuff like this isn’t indicative of anything other than the inherent problems with the 24 hour news cycle.
-Entire books have been written about the subject, including Howard Rosenberg’s “No Time To Think”.
-Rather than spend time pointing out the obvious (that misinformation thrives in chaos), I’m going to do my best to limit my fact checking to his claims that are not based off of early reports.
-There will be exceptions here and there, when I think they’re necessary or the claims are particularly egregious.
-Read More →
+Disgraced professor James Tracy spends a lot time harping on the kinds of inconsistencies common in breaking or early news reports; an unfortunate side effect of the 24 hour news cycle.
+They’re so common that entire books have been written about the subject, including Howard Rosenberg’s “No Time To Think”.
+So rather than spend my time pointing out the glaring obvious (that misinformation thrives in chaos), I’m going to try and limit my fact checking to claims that are not based solely off of those early, flawed reports.
+There will be exceptions when I believe they are necessary, or the claims are particularly egregious.

 There’s a surprisingly popular flavor of conspiracy theory, seemingly born and bred on the Internet, that I find simultaneously abhorrent as well as totally fascinating in a way, so it ends up being difficult for me to just ignore it.
 It’s the idea that mass violence in America – especially in the form of shootings – is non-existent, and that all instances of such are elaborate ruses – “false flags” – played out by “crisis actors” in an attempt to disarm the well-behaved and law abiding public.
 The Sandy Hook elementary school shooting that took place on December 14th, 2012, in Newtown, CT, is a powerful magnet for these goofball theories, and it was ultimately my most powerful motivation for this site.